Middleville 8-year-old loses plasma treatment due to shortage

 Two years ago, Denver started receiving IVIG treatments at a hospital near Detroit.
 Every four weeks, his family would make the trip to the hospital from his home in Middleville.
 Typically, Denver would spend two nights hooked up to an IV drip to receive his treatments.

-“It was very drastic,” said Michelle, who noticed a difference in her son after three treatments.
-“It was completely life altering.
-Since the IVIG, he has improved immensely.”
+"It was very drastic," said Root, who noticed a difference in her son after three treatments.
+"It was completely life altering.
+Since the IVIG, he has improved immensely."

 In August, the family learned Denver's future IVIG treatments would be canceled because of a current and ongoing IVIG shortage for certain products.
 The FDA recently published a message on their website stating an increase in demand has resulted in the shortage.

-Michelle now fears her son will have to revert to using dozens of medications to monitor and control his condition.
+Root now fears her son will have to revert to using dozens of medications to monitor and control his condition.
 Before receiving IVIG, Denver would take around 90 pills per week.

-“There is not a more hopeless feeling as a parent than to watch your kid essentially be a shell of their former self, suffering daily,” said Michelle, who worries her son will lose the progress he’s made over the course of the past couple of years.
+"There is not a more hopeless feeling as a parent than to watch your kid essentially be a shell of their former self, suffering daily," said Root, who worries her son will lose the progress he's made over the course of the past couple of years.

 FOX 17 reached out to one large manufacturer of IVIG, also referred to as IG, named Takeda.
 In a statement, the company said they are seeing more people in need of treatments like this in the United states, saying in part:

-‘This increase in demand, combined with the length of time it takes to produce plasma-derived products (7-12 months), including IG, has led to a very tight supply and, in some cases supply interruptions for certain products across the U.S. market.’
+"This increase in demand, combined with the length of time it takes to produce plasma-derived products (7-12 months), including IG, has led to a very tight supply and, in some cases supply interruptions for certain products across the U.S. market."

 If you would like to donate plasma, donors must typically be 18 years old and weigh at least 110 pounds.
 You can learn more about how and where you can donate plasma here.